bestisblessed/OpenAI-GPT-Templates/README.md

 # OpenAI-GPT-Templates
-Various python notebooks of different templates using the OpenAI API's, mostly the new assistants API.
+Various python notebooks of templates for the OpenAI API's, mostly the new assistants API.